ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part2.md

 [Group theory](https://en.wikipedia.org/wiki/Group_theory) is a fascinating branch of pure mathematics, which allows us to understand arithmetical operations, solutions of algebraic equations, symmetries of geometric objects, cryptographic algorithms, and much more.

 This series of posts is about modeling group theory within TypeScript.

-In [Part 1](/blog/grouptheory-typescript-part1) we already developed a generic class `Group<X>` which models finite groups whose elements are of type `X`.
+In [Part 1](https://scriptraccoon.dev/blog/grouptheory-typescript-part1) we already developed a generic class `Group<X>` which models finite groups whose elements are of type `X`.
 Their underlying sets are instances of an abstract class `SetWithEquality<X>`, which are like sets in TypeScript but with a custom notion of equality of their elements.
 If you haven't read that post, please check it out first.

-In the previous part, we have only seen one specific example of a group in TypeScript.
-This part will be about introducing more interesting examples of groups.
+In Part 1, we have only seen one specific example of a group in TypeScript.
+This part will be about implementing further examples of groups.
+We will look at [cyclic groups](https://en.wikipedia.org/wiki/Cyclic_group), [symmetric groups](https://en.wikipedia.org/wiki/Symmetric_group), the [Klein Four-Group](https://en.wikipedia.org/wiki/Klein_four-group) and the [General linear group](https://en.wikipedia.org/wiki/General_linear_group).

 All of the code below can be found on [GitHub](https://github.com/ScriptRaccoon/group-theory-typescript).

 ## Finite cyclic groups